enggrakeshcse/Data-Structure/README.md

 ### Question1
 Check if given expression is balanced expression or not?
 ### Question2
-Reverse the String without using Recrusive
+Reverse the String without using Recrusive.
+### Question3
+Implements Queue using Stack.